kasemsasa/305-SOFT-Group-19/README.md

 - Sponsorships that will appear in the form of videos or blog posts that will create revenue for the app.
 - Featured content deals, where we will be collated through user data.
 - Analysis of user behavior or event attendance trends.

-## Development
-If you're interested in contributing to the development of Rhody Radar, please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for instructions on how to get started.

 ## Contact
 For any inquiries or more information, please [open an issue](https://github.com/kasemsasa/305-SOFT-Group-19/issues/new) on this repository or contact us directly.